-Transactions with Directors, Executives and their Related Entities Concerning Shares or Share Options
+Transactions with Directors, Executives and their Related Entities Concerning Shares or Share Options requity interests in the Group.
+30 June 2012 No. 30 June 2011 No. nary shares 4,395,104 3,004,782

 Directors, executives and their related entities hold directly, indirectly or beneficially as at the reporting date the following equity interests in the Group: